spryker/spryker-docs/docs/about/all/releases/security-release-notes-202409.0.md

 Because of an access controls vulnerability in the "role assignment" function, it was possible for attackers with access to the vulnerable functionality to assign users to roles created by other customers.

-By fixing this vulnerability and updating the `spryker-shop/company-page` module to its latest version, the below two vulnerabilities are also resolved:
+Also, this fix resolves the following vulnerabilities:
-* Administrators can assign additional or hidden roles: Due to an access controls vulnerability in the "permission management" function, it was possible for attackers with an admin role to assign permissions that don't exist in the UI to user roles.
+* Administrators can assign additional or hidden roles.
+Because of an access controls vulnerability in the "permission management" function, it was possible for attackers with an admin role to assign users with permissions that don't exist in the UI.
-* B2B Marketplace: Customers from one company can change customer details related to another company.
+* B2B Marketplace: Customers can change customer details related to a company they don't belong to.

 ### Affected modules